VRLYDE/vrly.de/docs/DEVELOPMENT-CYCLE.md

 - **Technical Quality**: Cooldown periods ensure time for technical debt, documentation, and automation, which are critical for solo developers who cannot rely on others to catch issues.
 - **Predictability**: Regular cycle starts on Monday and visible cycle planning (six cycles ahead) make project timelines predictable for both VRLY and its clients.
 - **Continuous Improvement**: Frequent retrospectives and the explicit pause for review foster a culture of learning and adaptation, essential for a solo founder in a dynamic market.
-- **Alignment with VRLY’s Values**: The structure supports VRLY’s focus on efficiency, transparency, and high-quality client outcomes, while enabling the founder to balance delivery with strategic growth activities.
+- **Alignment with VRLY's Values**: The structure supports VRLY's focus on efficiency, transparency, and high-quality client outcomes, while enabling the founder to balance delivery with strategic growth activities.

 ## 5. Practical Example: Upcoming Cycle Schedule